iplanwebsites/newtab-bookmarks/README.md

 - use main UI object to handle properly the interface controls
 - Decent list/grid design (it's ugly)
 - Thumbnail server (to replace the crappy APIs?)
+- Sync the bookmarks to a server (so we know how many users has bookmarked the same sites)
 - Backend (auth, sync, import favs from github, facebook, etc)